pepito2k/gitalytics/README.md

 Open a terminal window pointing to your git repository and just run the gitalytics command:

     $ gitalytics

+If you'd like to get a fancy html report like the one in the screenshot above, you will need to run the following command:

+    $ gitalytics -h

 ## License
 Copyright (c) 2013 Gonzalo Robaina